FOTHERBY PARISH COUNCIL.

 Cllr Mansfield and Cllr Ensell, together with any other councillors available would conduct an Annual Safety Inspection.
 All councillors would be informed of the date and time of this in case they are available to attend.

-The sand was currently in heavy sand bags which were difficult to transport.
-It was proposed to purchase a further Keter box ( to situate bbetween the bus shelter and the old post office) at a cost of £130, to store half bags of sand.
-Due to budget constraints, this could not be purchased in this financial year and this would be discussed during the 2026/2027 budget monitoring process.
+The sandbags currently available are heavy and are difficult to transport.
+It was proposed to purchase a further Keter box (to situate beside bus shelter 3) at a cost of £130, to allow division of the current sandbags into half bags of sand.
+Following discussion and due to budget constraints, this could not be purchased in this financial year and this would be discussed during the 2026/2027 budget monitoring process.

 103/2025 DATE OF NEXT MEETING